Rishabh Pant: Return to International Cricket & Test Vice-Captaincy (2024-present)

+2022 car crash

-On 30 December 2022, Pant was involved in a near-fatal car crash in Delhi-Dehradun highway near Roorkee.
-He was cleared of any serious injury and he remains stable despite sustaining injuries to his head, back and feet and also sustained two cuts on his forehead, a ligament tear in his right knee and has also hurt his right wrist, ankle, toe and has also suffered abrasion injuries on his back.
-He was initially admitted to Saksham Hospital which is near New Delhi and he was transferred to Max Hospital in Dehradun.
-The MRI scans of his brain and spine indicated that they are normal but he is advised to undergo a plastic surgery for his facial injuries, lacerated wounds and abrasions while scans of his ankle and knee were postponed to a later date due to Pant complaining about pain and swelling.
+On 30 December 2022, Pant was involved in a near-fatal car crash on the Delhi-Dehradun Expressway at Narsan Kalan village near Roorkee.
+He was cleared of any serious injury and remained stable despite sustaining injuries to his head, back and feet including two cuts on his forehead and a ligament tear to his right knee.
+He also hurt his right wrist, ankle and toe and suffered abrasion injuries to his back.
+Pant was initially admitted to Saksham Hospital in Roorkee, and was later transferred to Max Hospital in Dehradun.
+The MRI scans of his brain and spine indicated they were normal but he was advised to undergo plastic surgery for his facial injuries, lacerations and abrasions.
+Scans of his ankle and knee were postponed due to pain and swelling.

-He had reportedly driven his Mercedes SUV car from Roorkee to New Delhi and he was the only person inside the car according to eye-witnesses.
-His car reportedly caught fire when it collided with the central divider on the road and the incident was reported to have took place at morning 5.30 am and his car skidded for around 200 meters before hitting the road divider.
-Some sources claimed that Pant may have slept while driving.
-Pant was rescued by Sushil Kumar, a bus driver and Paramjeet Singh, the bus conductor both employees of Haryana Roadways.
+Pant was reportedly driving his Mercedes-AMG GLE 43 Coupe from New Delhi to his hometown Roorkee and was the only person inside the vehicle, according to eye-witnesses.
+The car reportedly caught fire when it collided with a central divider on the road.
+The incident was reported to have taken place at 5:30 am and the car skidded for about 200 metres before hitting the road divider.
+Some sources claimed that Pant may have fallen asleep while driving.
+He was rescued by Sushil Mann, a bus driver, and Paramjeet Singh, a bus conductor, both employees of Haryana Roadways.
+His injuries kept him out until his return to competitive cricket in the 2024 Indian Premier League.